Officially out now: The TypeDB 3.0 Roadmap >>

 finally {await session?.close();}

-Follow the connection guide to connect the driver to TypeDB Cloud or TypeDB Core.
+Follow the connection guide to connect the driver to a TypeDB server.

 Open a data session to the selected database, open a write transaction, and use the `transaction.query().update()` method: